vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 -------------------------------------------------------

-The :guilabel:`FROM Filtering` field allows for the use of a specific outgoing email server depending on the :guilabel:`From` email address or domain that Odoo is sending on behalf of.
+The :guilabel:`FROM Filtering` field allows for the use of a specific outgoing email server depending on the :guilabel:`From` email address or domain that Leansoft is sending on behalf of.
 This setting can be used to improve the deliverability or sending success rate of emails sent from the database.
 Setting the :guilabel:`FROM Filtering` field can also be used to send from different domains in a multi-company environment.
-Access this field in Odoo by navigating to :menuselection:`Settings --> Discuss --> Custom Mail Servers --> Outgoing Mail Servers --> New`.
+Access this field in Leansoft by navigating to :menuselection:`Settings --> Discuss --> Custom Mail Servers --> Outgoing Mail Servers --> New`.

 .. image:: email_servers/from-filter-setting.png
    :align: center
    :alt: Outgoing email server settings and the FROM filter settings.

-When an email is sent from Odoo while the :guilabel:`FROM Filtering` field is set, an email server is chosen in the following sequence:
+When an email is sent from Leansoft while the :guilabel:`FROM Filtering` field is set, an email server is chosen in the following sequence:

 #.
-First, Odoo searches for an email server that has the same :guilabel:`FROM Filtering` value as
+First, Leansoft searches for an email server that has the same :guilabel:`FROM Filtering` value as
    the :guilabel:`From` value (email address) defined in the outgoing email.
 For example, if the :guilabel:`From` value (email address) is `test\@example.com`, only the email servers that have the :guilabel:`FROM Filtering` value equal to `test\@example.com` are returned.
 #.
-However, if no email servers are found that use the :guilabel:`From` value, then Odoo searches
+However, if no email servers are found that use the :guilabel:`From` value, then Leansoft searches
    for an email server that has the same *domain* as the :guilabel:`From` value (email address) defined in the outgoing email.
 For example, if the :guilabel:`From` email address is `test\@example.com`, only the email servers that have the :guilabel:`FROM Filtering` value equal to `example.com` are returned.

-If no email servers are found after checking for the domain, then Odoo returns all email servers that do not have any :guilabel:`FROM Filtering` value(s) set.
+If no email servers are found after checking for the domain, then Leansoft returns all email servers that do not have any :guilabel:`FROM Filtering` value(s) set.

-Should this query return no results, then Odoo performs a search for an email server using the system parameter: `mail.default.from`.
+Should this query return no results, then Leansoft performs a search for an email server using the system parameter: `mail.default.from`.
 First, the email address listed attempts to match an email server, and then the domain attempts to find a match.
-If no email server is found, Odoo returns the first outgoing email server (sorted by priority).
+If no email server is found, Leansoft returns the first outgoing email server (sorted by priority).

 .. note::
-   If several email servers are found, then Odoo uses the first one according to its priority.
+   If several email servers are found, then Leansoft uses the first one according to its priority.
 For example, if there are two email servers, one with a priority of `10` and the other with a priority of `20`, then the email server with a priority of `10` is used first.